zwbetz-gh/zwbetz/content/blog/snippets-from-the-book-clean-code/index.md

 > Leave the campground cleaner than you found it (5).

 If we all checked-in our code a little cleaner than when we checked it out, the code simply could not rot.
 The cleanup doesn't have to be something big.
-Change on variable name for the better, break up one function that's a little too large, eliminate one small bit of duplication, clean up one composite `if` statement.
+Change a variable name for the better, break up one function that's a little too large, eliminate one small bit of duplication, clean up one composite `if` statement.

 Can you imagine working on a project where the code _simply got better_ as time passed?
 Do you believe that any other option is professional?
 Indeed, isn't continuous improvement an intrinsic part of professionalism?